 Dr. Glick co-developed the warmth-competence model (with Susan T. Fiske, Princeton, and Amy Cuddy, Harvard), which Harvard Business Review recognized as a “breakthrough idea.”
 His foundational work on benevolent sexism (with Susan Fiske) received the Allport Prize for best paper on intergroup relations.
 Tested worldwide, both models represent revolutionary advances in understanding stereotypes and are among the most highly cited theories in social psychology.
 In addition to more than 80 articles and chapters, Dr. Glick has co-edited or co-authored three books, including the SAGE Handbook of Prejudice and The Social Psychology of Gender.
 As an expert witness on sex stereotyping, Dr. Glick has testified in federal court cases in Chicago and Boston.

 Dr. Glick and Susan T. Fiske (Princeton University) coined the term “benevolent sexism,” which refers to viewing women as wonderful but weak and dependent on men.
 Although benevolent sexism may seem harmless, two decades of research have documented how benevolent sexism undermines women at work.
 Read Dr. Glick’s Harvard Business School talk “Benevolent Sexism at Work” or view his Labroots talk on subtle sexism in STEM fields.
 Dr. Glick’s international studies in 25 nations show that benevolent sexism goes hand in hand with gender inequality and hostility toward women holding nontraditional roles.

 Take Glick and Fiske’s Ambivalent Sexism Inventory on the PBS Newshour website.
 Glick and Fiske’s research was presented at the White House’s 2016 Women’s Summit and a two-day 2015 Gender Equity Workshop at Georgetown University in which select industry executives and scholars collaborated on strategies to overcome obstacles to women’s leadership.
-Their work is featured in a PBS Newshour article on how hidden sexism may sway the 2016 Presidential election
+Their work is featured in a PBS Newshour article on how hidden sexism may have swayed the 2016 Presidential election